httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 3. If the cookie-name or the cookie-value contains a %x00-1F / %x7F (CTL)
     character, abort these steps and ignore the cookie entirely.

+4. If the sum of the lengths of cookie-name and cookie-value is more than 4096 octets, abort these steps and ignore the cookie entirely.

-4. Create a new cookie with name cookie-name, value cookie-value.
+5. Create a new cookie with name cookie-name, value cookie-value.
 Set the creation-time and the last-access-time to the current date and time.

-5. If the cookie-attribute-list contains an attribute with an attribute-name of "Max-Age":
+6. If the cookie-attribute-list contains an attribute with an attribute-name of "Max-Age":

     1. Set the cookie's persistent-flag to true.